CarolTeo11/Assignment-5.1/README.md

 Interestingly, it appears that those of lower and higher income are equally likely to accept the expensive restaurant coupon.

-8. In the case of bar, it appears that having kids as passenger affects their decision to visit the bar.
+9. In the case of bar, it appears that having kids as passenger affects their decision to visit the bar.
 While I do not think the same observation will be made, I nevertheless, decided to test for this.

 <img width="448" alt="image" src="https://user-images.githubusercontent.com/130137674/230891078-2becb304-2e2a-4774-8857-96c5e45be81c.png">

 Interestingly, a person is more likely to go to an expensive restaurant with their partner while they are more likely to visit a bar with their friends.
 In both scenarios, presence of kids as passengers reduces their chance of accepting the coupon.

-9. Of course, more analyses were done with other factors but the results were not presented as the outcome was not as significant.
+10. Of course, more analyses were done with other factors but the results were not presented as the outcome was not as significant.

+# Conclusions

+1. In general, to encourage coupon acceptance, we should give bar/ expensive restaurant coupons to drivers who have been to such places at least 4 times.

+2. Second, we should observe the passenger.
+If there are kids, it is to give them pub coupons.
+If the drivers are with their partners, then it is ideal that expensive restaurant coupons be given.

+3. Third, we try to reduce the need for the driver to detour.
+As far as possible, the direction of the pub/ restaurant should be in the same direction as his/ her intended destination.
+Convenience appears to be a key motivation for their acceptance of the coupon.